11th Armored Cavalry Regiment: 1st Squadron

 During the Southwest Asia Campaign, Ironhorse operated Camp Colt, a scout training camp for reservists reporting to active duty.
 Following Desert Storm, the regiment deployed to Kuwait in support of Operation Positive Force from June 1991 to September 1991.
 1st Squadron, along with the rest of the regiment, was inactivated at Fulda in March 1994.

-The 1/63rd Armored Regiment, Fort Irwin, California, was reflagged 1st Squadron, 11th Armored Cavalry Regiment in October 1994 with the mission of Opposing Forces for the National Training Center and continues to do so today.
+The 1st Battalion, 63rd Armor Regiment, Fort Irwin, California, was reflagged 1st Squadron, 11th Armored Cavalry Regiment in October 1994 with the mission of Opposing Forces for the National Training Center and continues to do so today.

 Soldiers assigned to the 11th ACR form up along a wall as they prepare to clear a building known to house insurgents in an area of Al Iskandariyah, Iraq, on 5 March 2005.

 On 30 January 2005, 1st Squadron left Fort Irwin for Iraq.
 After spending about three weeks in Kuwait, the squadron moved to Camp Taji on the outskirts of Baghdad.
 The squadron was assigned the task of patrolling the Adhamiyah sector of Baghdad, a suburb of Baghdad just north of Sadr City.
 The squadron was also assigned the task of training Iraqi Army units to ultimately take over control of the sector.

 On 21 May 2005, the squadron left Camp Taji for Camp Liberty, one of the many camps that encircle Baghdad International Airport.
 Their new task was to patrol the Abu Ghraib sector just west of Baghdad and to provide perimeter security for Abu Ghraib prison.

 While in the Abu Ghraib sector, 1/11 ACR participated in Operation Thunder Cat along with the 256th Infantry Brigade of the Louisiana Army National Guard.
 The operation focused on disrupting IED cells in and around the Abu Ghraib sector, west of Baghdad.
 During this operation, 1/11 ACR uncovered five separate weapons caches, detained four suspected insurgents and uncovered $2,200 in US currency.

 The squadron redeployed to Fort Irwin on 22 January 2006 where it resumed its opposing forces mission for the National Training Center.
 During its deployment, the Nevada Army National Guard's 1st Squadron, 221st Cavalry, the 11th's former official roundout unit, took over the duty of OPFOR.